-Fragmented reports of a major attack against 1st Battalion, 1st Marines, at Kojo began to arrive at the division command post around 0700 the next morning.
-Coincidentally, the first three helicopters of VMO-6 were just being ferried from Kimpo to Wonsan airfield.
-Captain Gene W. Morrison recalled landing at Wonsan during the emergency and not even shutting down his helicopter.
-He received an urgent cockpit briefing, then lifted off immediately for Kojo on a medical evacuation mission.
+Fragmented reports of a major attack against 1st Battalion, 1st Marines, at Kojo began to arrive at the division command post around 0700 the next morning. cidentally, the first three helicopters of VMO-6 were just being ferried from Kimpo to Wonsan airfield.
+Captain Gene W. Morrison recalled landing at Wonsan during the emergency and not even shutting down his helicopter. received an urgent cockpit briefing, then lifted off immediately for Kojo on a medical evacuation mission.

-The sudden violence of the wellcoordinated NKPA night attacks had shocked Lieutenant Colonel Hawkins deeply.
-His reports to division throughout the 28th reflected the concerns of an isolated commander under protracted stress: "Received determined attack . . . from sunset to sunrise by large enemy force," he reported in one message that reached General Smith about 1230.
-"One company still heavily engaged Have suffered 9 KIA, 39 WIA, 34 MIA probably dead If this position is to be held a regiment is required Shall we hold here or withdraw to Send all available heli-North? copters for wounded."
+The sudden violence of the wellcoordinated NKPA night attacks had Lieutenant Colonel shocked His reports to Hawkins deeply. division throughout the 28th reflected the concerns of an isolated commander under protracted stress: "Received determined attack . . . from sunset to sunrise by large enemy force," he reported in one message that reached General Smith about 1230.
+"One company still heavily engaged . . . .
+Have suffered 9 KIA, 39 WIA, 34 MIA probably dead . . . .
+If this position is to be held a regiment is required . . . .
+Shall we hold here or withdraw to Send all available helicopters for wounded."